 - In order to enhance operational efficiency and service quality, the Group continued to put effort in proposing route re-organisations plans to the Transport Department.
-During the year, the Group completed certain route re-organisations involving six franchised PLB routes.
-The focus of the route re-organisations of the year was to adjust the fleet size of the individual route packages and the service hours of particular routes so as to meet passenger demand.
-The number of PLB routes operated by the Group remained at 72 (2022: 72) and the number of PLBs operated by the Group remained at 354 as at 31 March 2023 (2022: 354).
-The number of routes and fleet size of residents' bus also stayed at 4 (2022: 4) and 7 (2022: 7) respectively. - The Group is committed to continually improving its services and ensuring that the passengers have a pleasant and comfortable journey.
-One of the ways the Group achieves this is by upgrading our fleet.
-During the year, the Group replaced 28 aged PLBs (2022: 23 aged PLBs) with brand-new 19-seat PLBs.
-This upgrade is expected to significantly enhance the passenger experience.
-As of 31 March 2023, the Group's average fleet age slightly decreased to 6.7 years (2022: 6.9)

-- years).
-Furthermore, as at 31 March 2023, the Group deployed 275 of the 19-seat PLBs (2022: 247), which accounted for approximately 78% of the Group's PLB fleet (2022: 70%). - The fifth wave of the COVID-19 pandemic reached its peak in March 2022, but the situation gradually subsided later that year.
-In response to the improvement, the Hong Kong Government decided to relax certain social distancing measures and enable more social and economic activities.
-As a result, the economy of Hong Kong has been slowly returning to normalcy.
-One significant sign of this recovery is the increase in passenger flow, as the general public feels more comfortable and safe traveling.
-Since the relaxation of pandemic controls, there has been an obvious and continued increase in passenger flow.
-According to the transport figures published by the Transport Department, the total number of passenger journeys carried by the public transport operators and the green minibus operators during the year ended 31 March 2023 increased by 5.9% and 4.0% respectively, as compared with last year.
-This is a positive development for the transportation industry, which has been significantly affected by the pandemic.
+During the year, the Group completed certain route re-organisations involving eight franchised PLB routes.
+The focus of the route re-organisations of the year was to adjust the fleet size of the individual route packages and the service hours or frequencies of particular routes so as to meet passenger demand.
+The number of PLB routes operated by the Group remained at 72 (2023: 72) and the number of PLBs operated by the Group remained at 354 as at 31 March 2024 (2023: 354).
+The number of routes and fleet size of residents' bus also stayed at 4 (2023: 4) and 7 (2023: 7) respectively. - As of 31 March 2024, the Group's average fleet age was 7.7 years (2024: 6.7 years).
+Furthermore, as at 31 March 2024, the Group deployed 275 of the 19-seat PLBs (2023: 275), which accounted for approximately 78% of the Group's PLB fleet (2023: 78%). - In the second year of the post-pandemic recovery period, Hong Kong's economy has maintained a moderate growth.
+According to the transport figures published by the Transport Department, the total number of passenger journeys carried by the public transport operators and the green minibus operators during the year ended 31 March 2024 increased by 8.6% and 3.3% respectively, as compared with last year.

-- Following the resumption of normalcy in economic and social activities of Hong Kong, the passenger flow has improved and the Group's patronage has benefited accordingly.
-While the Group's total mileage travelled for the year slightly decreased by around 1.7% to approximately 34.7 million kilometers (2022: 35.3 million kilometers), the patronage of the Group's franchised PLB services the year increased by 5.6% to approximately 53.0 million compared with last year (2022: approximately 50.2 million).
-The management would continue to exercise its expertise in adjusting the service frequency, monitoring the situation closely, and making necessary adjustments to optimise the Group's services as so to provide the best possible experience for our passengers. - In an effort to ease the pressure from high fuel costs and climbing staff costs, the Group continued to submit fare increase applications and was granted approval to raise the fares in 33 routes at rates ranging from 5.3% to 13.8% (2022: 32 routes at rates ranging from 4% to 14.5%) during the year.
+- Following the broader resumption of normalcy in Hong Kong's economic and social activities, the persistent challenge of captain shortages has once again impacted the operations of the Group's PLB services.
+The shortage of captains affected the service frequencies in some routes.
+Thus the Group's total mileage travelled for the year slightly decreased by around 1.7% to approximately 34.1 million kilometers (2023: 34.7 million kilometers).
+With the continuous efforts to optimise the existing resources so as to enhance the operational efficiency, coupled with the increase in passenger flow after the end of the pandemic, the patronage of the Group's franchised PLB services the year increased by 4.7% to approximately 55.5 million compared with last year (2023: approximately 53.0 million). - In an effort to ease the pressure from high fuel costs and climbing staff costs, the Group continued to submit fare increase applications and was granted approval to raise the fares in 9 routes at rates ranging from 3.8% to 7.8% (2023: 33 routes at rates ranging from 5.3% to 13.8%) during the year.